at-import/toolkit/README.md

 ### Intrinsic Ratios

 What is an intrinsic ratio you may ask?
 Well Thierry Koblentz wrote a great [A List Apart article](http://www.alistapart.com/articles/creating-intrinsic-ratios-for-video/) explaining it all in great detail; go read it.
 In a nutshell, however, it's a way to force any child elements to fluidly scale at a given ratio, including videos and frames, making awesome responsive happiness.
-Provided is a `intrinsic-ratio` mixin that takes three inputs: `$ratio` which defaults to `16/9` for the ratio you want to use, `$width` which defaults to `100%` for what percentage of the parent width you want the scaled elements to take up, and `$elements` which defaults to `*` for what child elements you want this to apply to.
+Provided is a `intrinsic-ratio` mixin (or, the shorter `ir` mixin) that takes three inputs: `$ratio` which defaults to `16/9` for the ratio you want to use, `$width` which defaults to `100%` for what percentage of the parent width you want the scaled elements to take up, and `$elements` which defaults to `*` for what child elements you want this to apply to.
 By default, the mixin will try and optimize your output as much as possible and group pieces of the output together to provide smaller CSS output, but if you set `$extend: false` as a parameter of the mixin call, it won't.
 You can also choose whether or not you'd like your confined element to be at the top or bottom of their parent element by setting `$direction: top` or `$direction: bottom`.
 An example of how you can use intrinsic ratios:

 ```scss
 .ratio-16-9 {